Could The Elfdalian Language In Sweden Be Preserved In The Future?

 In 2015, a comprehensive online Elfdalian-Swedish dictionary was launched, aiming to preserve its lexis and to make things easier for prospective learners from other regions of Sweden.
 Translations in Elfdalian of some iconic children books such as Antoine de Saint-Exupéry’s ‘Le Petit Prince’ (titled ‘Lisslprinsn’) were also made hoping for a subsequent revitalised state of the idiom.

-Additional good news on the development of its preservation rose in September, 2016 when it was set to be taught at a preschool in Älvdalen at the demands of a local group of enthusiasts known as ‘Ulum Dalska‘ (i.e. ‘We need to speak Elfdalian’) in order to encourage younger generations to keep on speaking it.
+Additional good news on the development of its preservation rose in September, 2016 when it was set to be taught at a preschool in Älvdalen at the demands of a local group of enthusiasts known as ‘Ulum Dalska‘ (i.e., ‘We need to speak Elfdalian’) in order to encourage younger generations to keep on speaking it.

 There are also attempts for the official status of regional minority language for Elfdalian, but the costs are to expensive for such a small community as Älvdalen.
 The Swedish government stressed that Elfdalian should be considered a dialect of Swedish, in spite of growing awareness amongst linguists concerning many notable discrepancies.
+Below you can listen to how Elfdalian actually sounds.

 Is there a Bible translation in Elfdalian?